Things to Do In Onancock VA and Tangier Island on The Chesapeake

 John died of Mercury poisoning in his 30’s (he was taking medication laden with it).
 So Agnes, in her grief, had black stripes added to green moldings throughout the house.

 Don’t leave before inspecting a small portrait of George Washington, painted by Gilbert Stuart and his daughter, Jane, who helped him complete many of his portraits.
 Both Gilbert and Jane’s name grace the frame, a rare find indeed.
-Tues. – Sat.
-11am-3pm March – Dec. $5 adults, kids free.
+Check website for tour dates, hours, and fees.

 Cobb's Island Hotel relic at Barrier Island Center, Eastern Shore, VA

-VISIT: Barrier Island Center, Route 13 between Onancock and Cape Charles
+VISIT: Barrier Islands Center, Route 13 between Onancock and Cape Charles

-A map of the Eastern Shore shows a string of barrier islands off the Atlantic Coast.
-Known as “Nature’s Speed bumps” – because they mitigate hazardous swells created by Atlantic Ocean storms – some of these spits of land, such as Hog Island and Cobb’s Island, once featured popular resorts, Gun Clubs, seafood companies and self-sufficient full-time residents.
+A map of the Eastern Shore at the engaging Barrier Islands Center shows a string of barrier islands off the Atlantic Coast.
+Known as “Nature’s Speed bumps” – because they mitigate hazardous swells created by Atlantic Ocean storms – some of these spits of land, such as Hog Island and Cobb’s Island, once featured popular resorts, Gun Clubs, seafood companies, and self-sufficient full-time residents.

 Red Queen Gallery, antique glass art, Onancock, VA